rwxrob/zet/20211006152449/README.md

 would require to complete this specific requirement.
 Decimal numbers are allowed (ex: 0.5 is half an hour).

-`xp` (required) is the number of experience points awarded to those who finish this requirement.
-Experience points provide a measure of weight and importance.
+`weight` (required) is the how important this specific requirement is to the overall learning.

 > 💬
 > The Beginner Boost Badges are OCMS Credentials grouped and associated